Latest:The ETP Issuer Stack, OnchainRead the post

 At Orion, we adopt a more rigorous framework inspired by modern quantitative finance literature.

-We begin with the classical Sharpe ratio, which adjusts returns for volatility and provides a first-order measure of risk-adjusted performance.
-Importantly, we compute Sharpe on excess returns over a risk-free benchmark, reflecting the reality that onchain strategies operate in an environment where capital is exposed to a number of risks.
+We begin with the classical Sharpe ratio, which normalizes returns by volatility and provides a first-order measure of risk-adjusted performance.
+Sharpe is computed on excess returns over a risk-free benchmark, reflecting the opportunity cost of capital deployed in onchain strategies subject to smart-contract, liquidity, and counterparty risk.

 Together, these adjustments produce a performance framework that is not only risk-aware, but also statistically grounded.

-Beyond performance measurement, Orion extends this framework into a full ranking and allocation system across vaults and strategies.
+Beyond performance measurement, Orion extends this framework into a ranking and allocation system applicable across vaults and managed strategies.

-Orion introduces a meritocratic ranking layer designed to decouple visibility from capital size.
+Orion introduces a meritocratic ranking framework designed to decouple discovery from capital size.

-• Strategies are ranked based on statistically adjusted, risk-aware performance metrics rather than nominal yield
+• Strategies are ranked on SASR and complementary risk-adjusted measures rather than nominal yield

-• Visibility is independent of TVL, mitigating structural "whale bias" in discovery
+• Visibility is independent of TVL, mitigating size-driven bias in strategy discovery

-• All strategies are evaluated under a unified framework, ensuring comparability across heterogeneous risk profiles
+• All strategies are evaluated under a unified analytical framework, preserving comparability across heterogeneous risk profiles

-• Ranking is continuous, data-driven, and resistant to manipulation through capital aggregation alone
+• Rankings are continuous, empirically grounded, and resistant to distortion through capital aggregation

 Conclusion